 The tax free scheme is a weekly benefit that could help pay for your personal care.
-The criteria means being 65 or over with severe mental or physical disabilities.
+You may qualify if you have reached State Pension age and you have severe mental or physical disabilities.

-Attendance Allowance is tax free.
-But, the amount you get is completely dependent on the level of nursing care required.
-So, it is your particular disability that determines which rate you get.
+Even though Attendance Allowance is tax free, the amount you get is completely dependent on the level of nursing care you require.

 There is no benefit means testing to claim the Attendance Allowance.
-But, it is likely to increase some benefit entitlements that you may already be receiving.
+But, it may increase some benefit entitlements that you already receive.

-What about those who have special care needs but less than 65 years old?
-They should qualify to claim the Personal Independence Payment (PIP).
+People less than State Pension age with special care needs should qualify to claim the Personal Independence Payment (PIP) instead.

 Note: Having substantial caring needs means your carer may qualify to get the Carer's Allowance benefit.
 Even so, you can claim Attendance Allowance even if no one actually gives you the care you need and even if you live alone.